-Pace is committed to upgrading its facilities, infrastructure investments, service typologies and plans.
+Pace is committed to upgrading its facilities, infrastructure investments, types of services, and plans.
 This section discusses how Pace will deliver and plan for capital projects that will allow the agency to continue to grow and meet the expanding transit needs of the region.